-When you want to get information across, we often begin with thinking about the right words to use.
+When we want to get information across, we often begin by thinking about the right words to use.
 We draft and write (guilty, yes), but there are so many more ways to get your message out there.
-Itโs not just about what you say – your brand needs visuals too.

-Why visual content marketing works?
+Why does visual content marketing work?

 The rise of visual content was not just a smart orchestrated plan by photographers and designers in need of work.
-We need visuals for two reasons: to draw attention to our messages, and to make the information more easily digestible.
+We need visuals for two reasons: to draw attention to our messages and to make the information more easily digestible.

 Thanks to the oversaturation of digital content, we have shortened our attention spans.
 Reading a full document on why your product is better than the competitors?
-Ainโt nobody got time for that.
+Ain’t nobody got time for that.

-If you see a big chunk of text on your timeline or in an ad, youโd probably run in the opposite direction, or scroll past it like itโs your neighbors daily political rant.
+If you see a big chunk of text on your timeline or in an ad, you’d probably run in the opposite direction or scroll past it like it’s your neighbor’s daily political rant.
 But if you see a pretty picture, you might come closer, be intrigued, and want to know more.
 You might even click it.

 How important is visual content?

 Information in visuals goes down smoother and faster than chunks of text.
-We donโt have all day, so if you want to say it, spit it out.
-Or even better: show it.
+We don’t have all day, so if you want to say it, spit it out.
+Or even better show it.
 To compare: Our brain needs just 1/10 of a second to understand an image, whereas reading 200-250 words takes an average of 60 seconds.
-And more importantly, it sticks: we remember visually presented information 6x better than the information we read or hear.

 But before your audience even allows you to give them some sort of information, before they even click your ad or post, you have to lure them in.
-You need to be more than just seen, you want to be noticed in a way that makes them interested to find out more.
+You need to be more than just seen.
+You want to be noticed in a way that makes them interested to find out more.

 The power of pictures

-Okay, weโre not just talking pictures here.
+Okay, we’re not just talking pictures here.
 Visuals nowadays are much more versatile than static photographs.
-Think videoโs, think GIFs, think interactive content.
+Think videos, think GIFs, think interactive content.
 But it just sounded better for a heading.
 So why are visuals a vital part of any social media marketing plan?

 Because content with relevant images gets 94% more views than content without relevant images.
-Even on a text-focused platform like Twitter: tweets with images get 150% more retweets than tweets without them.
-The same goes for LinkedIn and Facebook.
-Do we even need to mention the success of Instagram and Snapchat, where visuals dominate, and text is merely optional?
+Even on a text-focused platform like Twitter, tweets with images get 150% more retweets than tweets without them.

 And even in your content that is not on socials – like blogs – visuals are a great aid.
 Split up text with some relevant and high-quality images, and people will be more inclined to read on, to find out what comes after that image.
 Let me demonstrate that.